An updated state-by-state list of resources and contacts for teachers, students and researchers.

 Houston, TX 77079

-A nonprofit corporation, the Offshore Energy Center (OEC) is dedicated to expanding the awareness of the vast energy resources beneath the world’s oceans and to chronicling the unique heritage and technological accomplishments of the industry that discovers, produces, and delivers these resources in a safe and environmentally responsible way.
+A nonprofit corporation, the Oilfield Energy Center (OEC) is dedicated to expanding the awareness of the vast energy resources beneath the world’s oceans and to chronicling the unique heritage and technological accomplishments of the industry that discovers, produces, and delivers these resources in a safe and environmentally responsible way.

 OEC operates the Ocean Star Offshore Drilling Rig & Museum at Pier 19 in Galveston.
 The museum is a retired jack-up rig that has been refurbished, enabling visitors to enjoy learning about operating offshore rigs and specialized oil-field equipment.
 Offers group package discounts and is available for rentals.
 The museum also offers “Family Days” in which a specific topic related to the oil and gas industry is explored.